marioroy/clearmod/README.md

 ## Epilogue

-The XanMod Edge, Main, and LTS variants include the [BORE](https://github.com/firelzrd/bore-scheduler) (Burst-Oriented Response Enhancer) CPU Scheduler.
+The Clear and XanMod Edge, Main, and LTS variants include the [BORE](https://github.com/firelzrd/bore-scheduler) (Burst-Oriented Response Enhancer) CPU Scheduler.
 For the RT variant, BORE is excluded since defaulting to `PREEMPT_RT` preemption.
 Define the `BORE` variable to include the patch and enable `PREEMPT` instead.

 ```text
 BORE=1 ./xm-build rt-preempt
 ```

-The default variants are apples-to-apples to Clear's kernels.
-Basically, minimum overrides.
-The preempt variants enable `PREEMPT` or `PREEMPT_RT`.

 The `/boot` partition has limited space.
-So, no reason to install many XanMod kernels.
-Build the one you want and enjoy the XanMod kernel.
-If changing your mind later, remember to manage and uninstall any unused XanMod kernels.
-Keep at least one Clear kernel installed on the system.
+So, no reason to install many kernels.
+Build the one you want and enjoy the Clear or XanMod kernel.
+If changing your mind later, remember to manage and uninstall any unused kernels.
+Important: keep at least one Clear Linux kernel, installed with the OS or via `swupd`.

 To limit the number of CPUs used by `rpmbuild`, override the `%_smp_mflags` macro.
 Adjust the integer value to your liking.